frank-n-01/ZeroOneFlow/README.md

 9. Chat

 ## Content
-The flow content is not only binary numbers:
+Actually, the flow content is not only binary numbers:

 - Number
     - Binary